 Keep food and liquids away from your Chromebook; crumbs and spills could damage components and keep it from working properly.
 Leave your Chromebook in a cool place; extreme hot or cold temperature conditions could have an effect on how it functions.

 Make every effort to avoid dropping the Chromebook to avoid damage to internal and external components.
-This includes carrying it properly, keeping it away from edges of tables and desks, using it on a flat and hard surface, closing the Chromebook lid when stepping away from it, and storing it in a safe place like your Chromebook case when not in use.
+This includes carrying it properly, keeping it away from edges of tables and desks, using it on a flat and hard surface, closing the Chromebook lid when stepping away from it, and storing it in a safe place.
 Also, avoid using it or leaving it on the floor so someone doesn't mistakenly step on your Chromebook.

 It is important to be mindful and careful of how you carry and handle your Chromebook.
 Proper handling and storage of your Chromebook will keep it in good working order and prevent possible damage.
-Learn more best practices about: Chromebook Handling and Protective Cases.
+Learn more best practices about Chromebook Handling.

 Many things can damage or cause your Chromebook screen to not work correctly.
 It is important to clean your screen properly and safely store your Chromebook when not in use to avoid screen damage.
-Learn more best practices about: Chromebook Screen Care.
+Learn more best practices about Chromebook Screen & Cleaning.

-- Clearing your Chromebook cache will often fix issues you may have.
+Clearing your Chromebook's browser cache will often fix issues you may have.

-Clearing the cache on your Chromebook will help clear the system of any possible bugs that could be the cause of any system errors such as Chromebook not booting up properly, operating slowly, or can also be the reason for websites not loading properly or giving you error codes for that site.
-Learn more best practices about: Chromebook Cache Clearing.
+Clearing the cache on your Chromebook will help clear the system of any possible bugs that could be the cause of any system errors such as the Chromebook not booting up properly, operating slowly, or can also be the reason for websites not loading properly or giving you error codes for that site.
+You may find it a best practice to try clearing out your cache on a weekly basis.

 If something breaks or malfunctions on your Chromebook, you should tell your teacher as soon as possible.
 Problems could get worse the longer you wait, so report the problem so that it can be fixed in a timely manner.
 Do not try to fix it yourself.
 Leave repairs to the experts!
 Learn about what you should do if you find you need Chromebook Repair.